151st Rifle Division: Advance on Rostov

 Maslennikov now ordered 44th Army to follow a cavalry-mechanized group commanded by Lt.
 Gen. N. Ya.
 Kirichenko in the direction of Sablinskoe and Sadovoye.
-By 1400 hours on January 11 the 151st was 1km south of Mokryi Karamyk, which is 36km northeast of Mineralnye Vody.
+By 1400 hours on January 11 the 151st was 1 km south of Mokryi Karamyk, which is 36 km northeast of Mineralnye Vody.
 Despite the complaints about slowness from the STAVKA, in fact Tank Group Filippov broke into that place by surprise from the east, placing all of 1st Panzer Army in that area in a crisis.
 However, the cavalry-mechanized group had not reached the German rear.
-The next day the Northern Group attempted to accelerate in order to reach Stavropol, which was still some 100km distant, and during the day the division was reported as having reached Sablinskoe with its main forces while its forward detachment was 14km farther on to the northwest.
-On January 13 it took positions 4km southeast of Aleksandrovskoe and was fighting for that place alongside units of the cavalry-mechanized group.
+The next day the Northern Group attempted to accelerate in order to reach Stavropol, which was still some 100 km distant, and during the day the division was reported as having reached Sablinskoe with its main forces while its forward detachment was 14 km farther on to the northwest.
+On January 13 it took positions 4 km southeast of Aleksandrovskoe and was fighting for that place alongside units of the cavalry-mechanized group.
 The report of Maslennikov's headquarters stated: "151st RD, after repelling three counterattacks by 9, 11, and 27 tanks against its left wing, surrounded Aleksandrovskoe with a dense ring, and prepared to attack on the morning of 14 January."
 This place was being defended by 3rd Panzer Division.
 That day's attack succeeded in taking Sadovoye after repelling a counterattack, but Aleksandrovskoe continued to hold.

 3rd Panzer was forced to withdraw on January 15 and the Northern Group was now ordered to change its axis of advance to the northwest.
-The Sarkesian's men mounted a pursuit in that direction the next day, attempting to reach Sergievka and Bazovaya Balka.
+Sarkisyan's men mounted a pursuit in that direction the next day, attempting to reach Sergievka and Bazovaya Balka.
 3rd Panzer was attempting to build a defense along the Kalaus River.
 On January 17 a severe blizzard moved in, adding difficulties for both sides; the division managed to move to Sergievka, where it concentrated the next day.
 Transcaucasus Front now expected 44th Army to reach Donskoe and Tuguluk by January 21, Zhukovskaya and Krasnaya Polyana by January 27, and Yegorlyk by February 1.
-During January 19 the 151st reached Dubovka, 26km northeast of Stavropol.
+During January 19 the 151st reached Dubovka, 26 km northeast of Stavropol.

 As of January 20 the 151st had a combat strength of 4,931 personnel, about average of the Army's five divisions.
-The next day saw Stavropol taken by the 347th Division, with the 151st and 271st concentrating in the Bezopasnoe area, some 65km to the north.
-The northern movement by the two divisions gained another 20km on January 22.
+The next day saw Stavropol taken by the 347th Division, with the 151st and 271st concentrating in the Bezopasnoe area, some 65 km to the north.
+The northern movement by the two divisions gained another 20 km on January 22.
 The next day the 151st split from the 271st to march to the Zhukovka region.
 On the same day the Northern Group was redesignated as North Caucasus Front.
 The pursuit by North Caucasus and Southern Fronts restarted on January 25 after a short lull.
 44th Army was reported as continuing to move its main forces to a line from Peschanokopskoye to Belaya Glina; the 151st had taken Kuleshovka and Novo-Pavlovka, while its forward detachment was "conducting fierce fighting for Novo-Pokrovskaya."